3 March 202611 min readFoodLink SystemLast updated: 23 April 2026

 What does this actually cost your restaurant?

 When you're short-staffed, your existing team works longer.
-Overtime rates kick in, and the quality of work from an exhausted employee at hour ten is not the same as hour six.
+Overtime rates kick in, and the quality of work from an exhausted employee at hour ten isn't what it was at hour six.

-And many operators end up personally covering floor shifts, which means time not spent on supplier relationships, menu development, or building the business.
+And many operators end up personally covering floor shifts.
+That means time not spent on supplier relationships, menu development, marketing, or anything else that actually grows the business.

 Practical solutions that are working